MicrosoftDocs/learn/learn-pr/iot/create-your-first-iot-central-app/includes/2-create-device-template.md

 Events are issues triggered by the device, and communicated to the IoT Central app.
 Events can be one of three types: _Error_, _Warning_, or _Informational_.

 One possible event a device might trigger is a conflicting command.
 An example might be a truck is returning empty from a customer, but receives a command to deliver its contents to another customer.
-If a conflict occurs, it is a good idea for the device to trigger an event to warn the operator of the IoT Central app.
+If a conflict occurs, it's a good idea for the device to trigger an event to warn the operator of the IoT Central app.

 Another event might be just to acknowledge, and record, the customer ID that a truck is to deliver to.